-You can help keep our West Coast clean and safe by reporting marine debris via Coastbuster for Android.
+You can help keep our West Coast clean and safe by reporting marine debris via Coastbuster for iPhone and Android.
 Use this app to report large, unusual and potentially hazardous marine debris—especially items that may have been swept into the sea by Japan’s devastating March 2011 tsunami.
 Simply photograph the debris you find, enter some descriptions, and upload to Ocean Networks Canada.
 We will forward your reports to authorities.
 We’ll also upload your photos to Flickr, where you can browse, share and comment on the full collection of marine debris snapshots.
 The information and photos you share may also help scientists better understand how winds and currents carry marine debris across the oceans.

 The photos and information you provide are sent to Ocean Networks Canada staff members who review them and post them to the Coastbuster photostream on Flickr.
 Debris that are unusual, potentially hazardous or possibly linked to Japan's tsunami are also reported to NOAA's Marine Debris Program and the BC Ministry of Environment.

 Location Services on your handheld device must be turned on for Coastbuster in your settings before you take a photo.
 The GPS position is required so that all photos have a geo-location attached to them.
 The uploaded data contain no personal information from your device.
 All data we store are completely anonymous.